HugoSmits/predictiveForecasting/project.md

 - **Feature Importance:** Assessing the importance of different features in predicting the target variable using techniques such as correlation analysis, feature importance plots, and statistical tests.

 Through EDA, we gain valuable insights into the structure and characteristics of the dataset, which guide subsequent modeling decisions and help formulate hypotheses for further investigation.
 In the following sections, we delve into the EDA process and its application within the context of the [predictiveForecasting] project.

+### 3. Data Preprocessing

+Data preprocessing is a critical step in the machine learning pipeline that involves cleaning, transforming, and preparing the raw data for analysis and modeling.
+In the context of the [project name] project, data preprocessing encompasses several key tasks:

+- **Handling Missing Values:** Identifying and addressing missing values in the dataset through techniques such as imputation (replacing missing values with a suitable estimate) or deletion (removing rows or columns with missing values).
+- **Dealing with Outliers:** Detecting and handling outliers that may skew the distribution or impact the performance of predictive models.
+Techniques such as trimming, winsorization, or robust statistical methods can be employed to mitigate the effects of outliers.
+- **Feature Engineering:** Creating new features or transforming existing features to better represent the underlying patterns in the data.
+This may involve techniques such as one-hot encoding, binning, scaling, or creating interaction terms.